estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-kinesis.md

 ---
 # Amazon Kinesis

-This connector captures streaming data from Amazon Kinesis.
+This connector captures data from Amazon Kinesis streams.

 `ghcr.io/estuary/source-kinesis:dev` provides the latest connector image when using the Flow GitOps environment.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites

 Maybe: setup IAM user to securely generate access key and secret access key https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-an-iam-user

 ## Configuration